PDeco/PDeco.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: I help robots find out where they are so they can know where to go next.
+subtitle: M.Sc.
+Mechanical Engineering | Determining where robots probably are not.

 profile:
   align: right